East Carolina Pirates football: Early history (1932–1973)

 Bo Farley was introduced as the third head coach.
 The 1936 season was the first winning season in school history.
 Coach Farley's team won against Old Dominion, Duke Junior Varsity and Louisburg.
 He only stayed for one season.
 J. D. Alexander began coaching in the 1937 season.
 He had been the head coach at Lincoln Memorial in Tennessee.
 The season started off badly, losing the first five games, but the team finished on a high note, beating both High Point and Louisburg to finish out the season.
 The one win in the 1938 season came against Western Carolina.
 The 1938 team also tied against Guilford.
 O. A. Hankner coached for only one season at East Carolina.
 His team managed only 18 points and lost every game.
 The team had numerous injuries that prevented the team from winning a game.
 After the disastrous 1939 season, John Christenbury was tapped as the new head coach.
 His 1940 team had the first winning season since the 1936 season.
 The team won the first four games, and lost to North Carolina St. Freshmen and High Point.
 The only undefeated season happened in the 1941 season.
 The team scored 159 points compared to allowing 20.
-East Carolina did not field any athletics from 1942–1945 because of World War II.
+East Carolina did not field any athletics from 1942 to 1945 because of World War II.
 Coach Christenbury was killed in an explosion at Port Chicago, California on July 1, 1944.
 Replacing him at coach was Jim Johnson.
 Coach Johnson was a 16 letterman while at East Carolina.
 He was brought in to revitalize the athletic program that was on hiatus because of World War II.
 His football team went 5–3–1 in 1946.
 The 1947 season brought East Carolina into the North State Conference, their first conference affiliation.
 In the first year of conference play, the team had three wins compared to six losses.
 The next year was even more disastrous; as his team did not win once.
 Coach Johnson left after the 1948 season.